ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 #### Better Default Aesthetics

-One of the biggest advantages of Seaborn is that its default aesthetics are much more visually appealing than matplotlib.
+One of the biggest advantages of seaborn is that its default aesthetics are much more visually appealing than matplotlib.
 If I import seaborn at the top of my python file and re-run the same exact commands that generated this post's earlier plot, I now get this:

 <p align="center">
   <img src="https://github.com/robinsones/robinsones.github.io/blob/draft-post-3/images/blog_post_pretty_plot.png" alt="Nice Plot"/>
 </p>

 That's right: you can run **the exact same code** you've already written and get prettier plots, no extra code or new syntax required.
-Recently I was horrified when a more senior data scientist, and much better Python programmer, presented with deault matplotlib aesthetics.
+Recently I was horrified when a more senior data scientist, and much better Python programmer, presented with default matplotlib aesthetics.
 When I asked him why he didn't use seaborn, he said "It's on my list of things to learn, I just haven't gotten around to it."
 But this isn't a valid excuse!
-All you need to do to start beneitting from seaborn is import it.
+All you need to do to start benefitting from seaborn is import it.
 There is a lot more functionality you can add that, but just this already ofers an exponential improvement.

 #### Easily Customizable Aesthetics